atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 2%

 ##### 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?&nbsp; If “yes”, please describe the triggers below.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

-    1. Qualified Applicants for MCO (PWD) Answer No
+\a.
+Qualified Applicants for MCO (PWD)
+Answer: No

-    2. Qualified Applicants for MCO (PWTD) Answer No
+\b.
+Qualified Applicants for MCO (PWTD)
+Answer: No

 _N/A_

 ##### 4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission- critical occupations (MCO)?
 If “yes”, please describe the triggers below.
 Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

     1. Promotions for MCO (PWD) Answer No

     2. Promotions for MCO (PWTD) Answer No

 _N/A_